benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

       level3: |
         There are areas available that also have favorable zoning.
       guidebooksection:
-        - Ch.
-5.1 UAM Impacts on Airports
+        - 'Ch.
+5.1: UAM Impacts on Airports'
     - question: >
         Does the airport have areas that could be utilized as a vertiport or multimodal node?